 We find that in most situations where children are involved, the parent who spends more time raising them, say a stay-at-home parent, will stay in the property with those children whilst the other moves out.
 There may come a time that whoever is “in situ” wants to take over the mortgage in their own name.
 Alternatively, maybe both parents want to leave and start anew.

 One of the biggest things that may become complicated is any mortgage commitments you made together.
 If sorting this out isn’t going quite so smoothy, it may be time to approach a mortgage broker in Hull to get that the specialist mortgage advice that you need.

 As an experienced and dedicated mortgage broker in Hull, we deal with specialist cases every single day.
 Through our years within the mortgage industry, we have been there to support and guide many different customers who were going through a divorce or separation.
 When those people do get in touch, we often find ourselves being asked the same three questions:

 Once you have already made your mortgage commitments, changing these can be a difficult process.
 Both of your names are on your mortgage and as nice as it would be, it isn’t just as straightforward as speaking to your lender and asking them to take your now ex-partner off the contract.

-When you approach your lender or a Mortgage Broker in Hull to enquire about removing a name from a mortgage, they will have to be sure that the remaining applicant on the deal has the means to be able to afford a mortgage on their own going forward.
-Each of you will have to receive a full affordability assessment regardless of whether you have kept up to date with your mortgage payments or not.
+When you approach your lender or a trusted mortgage broker in Hull to enquire about removing a name from a mortgage, they will have to be sure that the remaining applicant on the deal is able to afford their mortgage completely, without the assistance of another party.

 Moving home is already a stressful enough experience and if you add that to a complex situation like a divorce or a separation, it can sometimes all get a bit too much.
-Speak to a Mortgage Advisor in Hull today and we will see how we can help you.
+Get in touch with a mortgage advisor in Hull today and we will see how we can help you.